zhouzi/gulp-bucket/README.md

 * [x] Add `before` to run tasks before a factory's main task.
 * [x] Add `defaults` to define a config's defaults for a factory.
+* [x] Fix the factory's root task to properly notify its end.

 ### 1.0.0 - 2016-03-20